Tamkeen wraps up the first quarter of 2023 with significant progress in strategic priorities

 She added: “We set our key performance indicators to support our organization’s strategy and to help us remain focused on our goals and streamline our efforts in fulfilling them.
 These KPIs help us track our progress through the year and ensure that our support is being utilized in an optimal manner”

 Furthermore, Tamkeen is focused on driving continuous positive impact on the national economy by adopting transparency across all levels, and as such, relevant teams closely monitor the performance of enterprises supported to identify potential violations and take the necessary action.
-As a result, Tamkeen took action regarding 61 violations in Q1 of 2023 which represents less than 1% of 7,230 applications processed during Q1.
+As a result, Tamkeen took action regarding 61 violations in Q1 of 2023 which represents less than 1% of the total applications.

 Moreover, the violations committee at Tamkeen works diligently to identify any violations that could impact the effective utilization of Tamkeen’s support and to take necessary actions as appropriate in accordance with the policies and procedures in place, while also ensuring that customers are aware of these policies and the consequences of failing to adhere to program terms and conditions.
 Tamkeen also cooperates with the General Directorate of Anti-Corruption & Economic & Electronic Security on an ongoing basis on relevant matters and will continue to refer to the directorate when required in the future.